Surfaces of general type with q=2 are rigidified: The Albanese maps

 which is preserved by induced involution $\bar\tau_*$ on the fundamental groups.

 We prove by reversed induction on $i$ that $\bar\tau_*\colon \pi_1(X_{i-1})\rightarrow\pi_1(X_{i-1})$ is the identity map.
-Here we are allowed to omit the base points for the fundamental groups to simplify the notation because, for the statement to hold, the base points are irrelevant.
-By a result of Nori we have an isomorphism (see \cite[Lemma~4.5]{LZ15})
+Here we omit the base points for the fundamental groups to simplify the notation because, for the statement to hold, the base points are irrelevant.
+By a result of Nori (\cite[Corollary~2.7]{Nor83}) there is an isomorphism

 Therefore, as the base step of induction, $\bar\tau_*$ acts trivially on $\pi_1(X_{4\chi})$.
 Concerning the left end of \eqref{eq: pi1} we have